kyoheiu/blog.kyoheiu.dev/content/post/netlify_and_googledmains.md

 First of all, Options of hosting service I had in mind were:

-- Netlify
 - Firebase
 - GitLab pages
+- Netlify

-Firebase seemed good for dynamic site, but this site is made by Zola (a fantastic static site generator) so, well, I don't use it for now.
+Firebase seemed good for dynamic site, but this site is powered by Zola (a fantastic static site generator) so, well, I don't use it for now.

 Next, GitLab pages.
 OK I use GitLab for my main repository-hosting service, and it's been great.
 So I thought GitLab pages with custom domain was natural and might be easy.